Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/jenkins_core/4_single_vm_jenkins_pipeline_ci_ci_implementation_for_nodejs_projects.md

 In short, for a Jenkins pipeline workflow, Jenkins will attempt to create a duplicate of your project folder - but with an "@tmp" suffix.

-Hence. if your project directory is "my-node-server", on the same root as your server, create another directory called "my-node-server@tmp", then grant Jenkins the necessary access to perform it's chores.
+Hence. if your project directory is "my-node-server", on the same root as your project directory, create another directory called "my-node-server@tmp", then grant Jenkins the necessary access to perform it's chores.

 1. Switch to the ubuntu user if you're not there already.